ShutoYamada/external-link-checker/README.md

     GOOGLE_API_KEY=your_api_key_here
     ```

+3. Create a `whitelist.txt` file in the project root and add your white list domains:
+    ```plaintext
+    www.google.com
+    google.com

+    // ...andmore
+    ```

-3. Open the project in Visual Studio Code.
+4. Open the project in Visual Studio Code.

-4. When prompted, select "Reopen in Container" to open the project in a devcontainer.
+5. When prompted, select "Reopen in Container" to open the project in a devcontainer.

 ### Usage
 1. Ensure you are in the root directory of the project.